Martha Tabram: Murder

-In the early hours of the following morning, a resident of the Buildings, one Mrs. Hewitt, was awoken by cries of "Murder!", but domestic violence and shouts of that nature were common in the area and she ignored the noise.
-At 2:00 a.m., two other residents, husband and wife Joseph and Elizabeth Mahoney, returned to the Buildings and saw no one on the stairs.
+In the early hours of the following morning, a resident of the Buildings, Mrs. Hewitt, was awoken by cries of "Murder!", but domestic violence and shouts of that nature were common in the area and she ignored the noise.
+At 2:00 am, two other residents, husband and wife Joseph and Elizabeth Mahoney, returned to the Buildings and saw no one on the stairs.
 At the same time, the patrolling beat officer, PC Thomas Barrett, questioned a grenadier loitering nearby, who replied that he was waiting for a friend.
-At 3:30 a.m., resident Albert George Crow returned home after a night's work as a cab driver and noticed Tabram's body lying on a landing above the first flight of stairs.
-The landing was so dimly lit that he mistook her for a sleeping vagrant and it was not until just before 5:00 a.m. that a resident coming down the stairs on his way to work, dock labourer John Saunders Reeves, realised she was dead.
+At 3:30 am, resident Albert George Crow returned home after a night's work as a cab driver and noticed Tabram's body lying on a landing above the first flight of stairs.
+The landing was so dimly lit that he mistook her for a sleeping vagrant, and it was not until just before 5:00 am that another resident, dock labourer John Saunders Reeves, realised she was dead.

 Reeves fetched Barrett, who sent for Dr. Timothy Robert Killeen to examine the body.
-Killeen arrived at about 5:30 a.m. and estimated that Tabram had been dead for around 3 hours.
-Her killer had stabbed her 39 times in the body and neck, including nine times in the throat, five in the left lung, two in the right lung, one in the heart, five in the liver, two in the spleen, and six in the stomach, also wounding her lower abdomen and genitals.
-She was lying on her back and her clothing was raised to her middle, exposing her lower half, which indicated the body lay in a sexual position.
-Killeen, however, could supply no evidence of intercourse.
-The testimony of the residents and Dr Killeen indicated that Tabram was killed between 2:00 a.m. and 3:30 a.m.
-(Note: The time of Tabram's murder, at least two hours after leaving the public house with her soldier client, would have allowed sufficient time for Tabram to solicit another client) Residents had seen and heard nothing amiss between these times.
+Killeen arrived at about 5:30 am and estimated that Tabram had been dead for around three hours.
+She had been stabbed 39 times in the body and neck, including wounds to the throat, lungs, heart, liver, spleen, stomach, lower abdomen, and genitals.
+She was lying on her back with her clothing raised to her middle, suggesting a sexualised position, although Killeen found no evidence of intercourse.
+The testimony of the residents and Dr Killeen indicated that Tabram was killed between 2:00 am and 3:30 am.
+(Note: The time of Tabram's murder, at least two hours after leaving the public house with her soldier client, would have allowed sufficient time for Tabram to solicit another client) No one reported seeing or hearing anything unusual during that period.